France's Sarkozy faces jail term in campaign financing trial | Politics

 Prosecutors said on March 10, 2012, eight weeks before the presidential election runoff, the campaign's budget was already above the legal limit.
 The next day, Sarkozy held a giant rally at Villepinte, north of Paris, which alone cost 6 million euros.

-Closer to election day, Sarkozy held almost one rally per day, including two major ones in Paris at a cost of several million euros.
+Closer to election day, Sarkozy held almost one rally per day, including two major ones in Paris at a cost of several millions of euros.

-He said he "never" gave any direct instructions to service providers in charge of the organization because he had a team to do that.
+He said he “never” gave any direct instructions to service providers in charge of the organisation, because he had a team to do that.

 “We made mistakes, probably...
 But was there malicious intent, fraudulent intent?
 No, no,” he said.

-In addition to the former president, 13 other people are on trial, including members of his conservative Republican party, accountants, and heads of the communication group in charge of organizing the rallies, named Bygmalion.
-They face charges including forgery, breach of trust, fraud, and complicity in illegal campaign financing.
+Sarkozy's lawyer, Gesche Le Fur, argued on Tuesday that her client could not be blamed for the amount of spending because “he was not aware of the fraud and did not order it.
+He signed no contract, no invoice, he accepted to restrict expenses.
+He is respectful of the values of the Republic.”
+In addition to the former president, 13 other people are on trial, including members of his conservative Republicans party, accountants and heads of the communication group in charge of organizing the rallies, named Bygmalion.
+They face charges including forgery, breach of trust, fraud and complicity in illegal campaign financing.
 Some have already admitted wrongdoing and detailed the system of false invoices that was meant to cover up the overspending.

 Prosecutors requested mostly suspended prison sentences, and up to one year in prison for the Bygmalion co-funder.
 The defendants “disagree on everything.
 The declarations are not credible, possibly they are lies,” Perree said.